 Scrum of Scrums has been originally defined by Jeff Sutherland.
 It is a technique to scale Scrum up to large groups (over a dozen people) and involves dividing the groups into Scrum teams of 5-10 people.

 Sutherland has been quoted as saying the three distinguishing factors between Scrum of Scrums teams and normal teams are self-management, continuity of team membership, and dedication to a single project.
 As well as claiming that Scrum should run with software architecture.

-According to Sutherland, the main purpose of Scrum of Scrums is to deliver working software of all teams to the Definition of Done at the end of the Sprint.
+According to Sutherland, the main purpose of Scrum of Scrums is to deliver the working software of all teams to the Definition of Done at the end of the Sprint.
 To make sure this happens, the SoS Master is accountable and has to be able to ensure that all the processes function.

 How does it work?

 The original Agile speaks of a small team and its management.
 However, when we think of a large organization we usually have a team of a few hundred or even a few thousand people.
 As a result, having stand-ups or one project board for all of those people will be nearly impossible.
 Luckily, the Scrum of Scrums approach gives a way to work around that.

 Scrum of Scrums does not look at the organization as one big team.
 Instead, it asks to divide people into small teams of up to 10 people based on their function and product features.
 This way, we are no longer looking at a room of a few hundred people and have small manageable teams instead.
 The traditional Scrum roles of Product Owner, Scrum Master, and others are retained in every single team.
 All teams plan and complete their work independently from each other relying on the Scrum methodology.